ewald-lab/Analysis_Repository_Template/README.md

 - Brief description of each section of the analysis

 ## Repository Structure
 Code is organised in different "analysis modules".
 How to split the analysis is up to you - see the [Ewald Lab GitHub guidelines](https://ewaldlab.org/handbook/site/git-repo/) for more advice.
+An empty structure for the first module is present in the template.
+Create new modules with the same structure as needed.

 Each module has its own Python or R environment.
 Instructions for installing and activating the environment using the uv package manager are specified in the "install_env.sh" script, with dependencies listed in the "requirements.txt" file.